WuOmicsLab/NUWA/README.md

     install.packages("remotes")
 remotes::install_github('WuOmicsLab/NUWA')
 ```
+Note: if the installation fails due to `glmnet` package, try mannual installation by `remotes::install_version("glmnet", version = "4.1-1", repos = "https://cran.us.r-project.org")` before installing `NUWA` package.

 ## Usages

 The main functions in NUWA package are `NUWAms`  and `NUWAeDeconv`.
-See below for a quick start, while details of each parameters is available at the document file.
+See below for a quick start, while details of each parameters are available in the manual documentation.

 ### 1) NUWAms